 Although Phan Rang is still in its infancy as a tourist destination, there’s already a pretty decent selection of guest houses and resorts available for short term rent.

 If you’re wondering which of the Phan Rang hotels will give you the best access to the kitesurfing beach, you can’t do better than staying right on the edge of the lagoon at one of the kite school’s dedicated accommodation setups.

 By the way, if you’re thinking about staying at one of these spots during the high season, we thoroughly recommend booking in advance since rooms are limited and tend to fill up seriously quickly!

 For the adventurous among ye, Vietnam Surf Camping offers “glamping” teepee tents on My Hoa Lagoon.
-Next door, both Phan Rang Kite Center and the neighbouring Phi’s Kite School offer a selection of affordable dorms and bungalows.
+Next door, both Phan Rang Kite Center and the neighboring Phi’s Kite School offer a selection of affordable dorms and bungalows.

 Meanwhile the newest addition to Phan Rang’s collection of kite schools, Sorrento Beach Club, offers visitors the chance to stay in private Mediterranean style chalets overlooking the kitesurfing lagoon, with access to a pool in their lush, grassy gardens.